 - a different tax rate (not yet specified) for large multinationals that meet specific criteria set with reference to 'Pillar two' of the OECD Base Erosion and Profit Shifting Project.

 Federal Tax Authority (FTA) will be responsible for the administration, collection and enforcement of the CT.
-FTA will soon provide more references and guides about corporate tax and information on how to register and file returns on its website.
+FTA provides more references and guides about corporate tax and information on how to register and file returns on its website.

 Text sourced from the website of Ministry of Finance.